PyCQA/isort/README.md

 I wrote isort because in an organization I used to work in the manager came in one day and decided all code must have alphabetically sorted imports.
 The code base was huge - and he meant for us to do it by hand.
 However, being a programmer - I'm too lazy to spend 8 hours mindlessly performing a function, but not too lazy to spend 16 hours automating it.
-I was giving permission to open source sortImports and here we are :)
+I was given permission to open source sortImports and here we are :)